 This can occur when the experimental groups differ in their baseline characteristics.
 Selection bias can be prevented by randomizing and blinding the process of allocating subjects to the experimental groups.

-Allocating subjects to the treatment group versus placebo group or to the new drug group versus standard care group should not be a choice of the investigator.
+Allocating subjects to the treatment group vs. placebo group or to the new drug group vs. standard care group shouldn’t be the investigator’s choice.
 The investigator can introduce bias by deciding to allocate subjects to groups using factors such as age or disease severity.

 This is wrong.
 The allocation must be randomized.